Best Kept Secret by Chris Green

 Tracey continues to blank him.

 ‘When I wasn’t on the phone,’ he says.
-‘I was on the tablet.
-When I wasn’t on the tablet I was on the phone.
-I took it to bed.
+‘I was on the laptop.
+When I wasn’t on the laptop, I was on the tablet.
+I took the phone to bed.
 I had an app to wake me if there were any status updates, another to tell me if I had any messages, another to let me know if I had any tweets.
 In the end, I was awake all night.
 I don’t like being awake all night.’

-He awaits some kind of a response.
-It is not forthcoming.
+He awaits some kind of response.
+None is forthcoming.

 They are at Best Kept Secret, a digital detox retreat in Cornwall.
-There is no phone signal here and no wifi.
+There is no phone signal here and no Wi-Fi.
 You would have to drive several miles to get any kind of reception on your device.
-It is in fact so remote that even the postman has trouble finding it.
+It is so remote that even the postman has trouble finding it.
 In addition, no TVs or radios are allowed here.
-You are permitted to bring just two books for a week long stay.
+You are permitted to bring just three books for a week-long stay.
 The centre has the express aim of changing people’s habits.
-Best Kept Secret goes one step further than Unplugged Weekend, reSTART and other establishments dealing with internet addiction disorder.
+Best Kept Secret goes one step further than Unplugged Weekend, reSTART and other establishments dealing with Internet Addiction Disorder.
 It is not interested in weekenders.
-It is so serious in its aims that during your stay it doesn’t allow you off site.
+It is so serious in its aims that during your stay it doesn’t allow you off-site.
 They store your car keys in a safe in case you are tempted to leave.

 ‘Katie ….
 Price,’ Dirk reads from the cover of the novel that Tracey is holding aloft.
 ‘The ….
 Comeback …..
 Girl.
 Is it good?’